siefca/attribute-filters/docs/USAGE.md

 ##### `join_attributes` #####

-Joins attributes and puts the results to other attributes or to the same attributes as strings.
+Joins attributes and places the results into other attributes or into the same attributes as strings.

 * Callback method: `join_attributes`
 * Class-level helpers: